 to the Department of Revenue.

 What rate do I pay?

 The rate of the oil spill administration tax is four cents per 42-gallon barrel.

 The rate of the oil spill response tax is one cent per 42-gallon barrel.
 The oil spill response tax is imposed when funds in the oil spill response account is less than $8 million and will remain in effect until the account balance exceeds $9 million.
-The oil spill response tax will be suspended effective April 1, 2013.

 What are the funds used for?